awsdocs/amazon-vpc-user-guide/doc_source/what-is-amazon-vpc.md

 ## Pricing for Amazon VPC<a name="Paying"></a>

 There's no additional charge for using a VPC\.
-There are charges for the following VPC components: Site\-to\-Site VPN connection, PrivateLink, Traffic Mirroring, and a NAT gateway\.
-For more information, see [Amazon VPC Pricing](https://aws.amazon.com/vpc/pricing/)\.
+There are charges for some VPC components, such as NAT gateways, Reachability Analyzer, and traffic mirroring\.
+For more information, see [Amazon VPC Pricing](http://aws.amazon.com/vpc/pricing/)\.

 ## Amazon VPC quotas<a name="vpc-quotas"></a>